NEWS, AWARDS, RECOGNITION (1999-2025)

 2020: Creation of Monstertown

-Indovina teams up with writer Nicholos Black and actor/writer Brando Eaton to develop Monstertown, an original IP blending horror, noir, and social commentary.
-Actor Michael Cudlitz enters talks for the lead role.
-Conceived as an interactive comic book website, the project features gritty, cinematic visuals that guide viewers through the narrative—an experimental and exploratory way to pitch original content to studios and stakeholders.
+I teamed up with writer Nicholas Black and actor/writer Brando Eaton to develop Monstertown—an original IP blending horror, noir, and social commentary.
+Actor Michael Cudlitz entered talks for the lead.
+Conceived as an interactive comic-book website, the project used cinematic visuals to guide viewers through the story—an experimental, world-building approach to pitching original content in a saturated market.

 2020 - GOLD AIPC WINNER, Johnnie Walker – Black Magick